lsst-dm/prompt_processing/doc/playbook.rst

 Currently the upload script does not follow the actual relative timing of the input exposures.
 Images can be uploaded in parallel processes.

+Currently the LATISS calibration data in `s3://rubin-pp-dev-users/central_repo_2/` are only compatible with data newer than 2024-04-09T16:00:00.
+Running the tester with older LATISS is expected to fail.

 next_visit Events
 =================